lenevor/docs/cache.md

 ### File Store

 The file based caching allows for pieces of view files or of compilation to be cached.
 Use this with care, and make sure to benchmark your application, as a point can come where disk I/O will negate positive gains by caching.
 This requires a cache directory to be really writable by the application.
 Also, this is the default caching by Lenevor.

+<a name="memcached-store"></a>
+### Memcached Store

+Memcached allows you to store the results returned from a query to the database, but in addition to this data, you may store any information that comes to mind, for example calculation results, user session information, etc.

+<a name="null-store"></a>
+### Null Store

+This is a caching backend that will always 'miss'.
+It stores no data, but lets you keep your caching code in place in environments that don't support your chosen cache.

+<a name="redis-store"></a>
+### Redis Store

+Redis using an in-memory key-value store which may operate in cache mode.
+To use it, you need Redis server and phpredis PHP extension.

+Modify the config options to connect to redis server stored  in the cache configuration file to `config/cache.php`.